Eric Beavers: College career

 Beavers played for the Nevada Wolf Pack of the University of Nevada from 1983 to 1986.
 He redshirted in 1982.
 He helped the Wolf Pack advance to the NCAA Division I-AA semifinals in 1983, passing for 832 yards and nine touchdowns while also rushing for 199 yards and a touchdown.
 Beavers led the Big Sky Conference in passing efficiency in his first full season as a starter in 1984 while passing for 2,370 yards and 16 touchdowns.
 He also rushed for 195 yards and three touchdowns in 1984.
 In 1985, he led the Big Sky in passing efficiency for the second straight year and threw for 27 touchdowns and 2,617 yards.
 Beavers also led the Wolf Pack to the quarterfinals of the NCAA Division I-AA playoffs and earned honorable mention All-Big Sky honors.
 He recorded 26 passing touchdowns his senior year in 1986, earned All-Big Sky and Big Sky Conference Offensive MVP honors, and led the Wolf Pack to a 13–1 record.
 He helped the Wolf Pack advance to the semifinals of the NCAA Division I-AA playoffs for the second time in 1986.
 Beavers finished his college career as the school's career leader in touchdown passes with 78, passing yards with 8,629, total offense with 9,028 yards and pass completions with 642.
 He was also named to the Big Sky All-Academic Team in 1985 and 1986.
 He was inducted into the University of Nevada Athletics Hall of Fame in 1999.

 Professional career

+Beavers played for the Los Angeles Cobras of the AFL in the team's only season in 1988.
+He relieved starting quarterback Matt Stevens in the fourth quarter of a 66–32 win over the Pittsburgh Gladiators and threw a 27-yard touchdown pass to Joe Kelly.

 Beavers played for the Graz Giants of the Austrian Football League from 1991 to 1993.
 Beavers was named league MVP 1992 and Giants team MVP in 1991, leading the Giants to win the Austrian Bowl league championship defeating the Vienna Vikings.

-He played for the Los Angeles Cobras in the team's only Arena league season in 1988.
-The team folded after that season.
-He relieved starting quarterback Matt Stevens in the fourth quarter of a 66–32 win over the Pittsburgh Gladiators and threw a 27-yard touchdown pass to Joe Kelly.